Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: Background

 \subsection{Prior MoE Serving Systems}

-Existing research on MoE serving optimization has developed numerous system-level solutions to handle data movement and target different performance and cost objectives.
-Edge systems like MoE-Lightning~\cite{moelightning} and CoServe~\cite{suo2025coserve} employ CPU memory offloading techniques to address GPU memory capacity constraints, while server systems such as Comet~\cite{zhang2025comet} and MegaScale-Infer~\cite{zhu2025megascale-infer} leverage multi-GPU architectures and address GPU-GPU communications in MoE for higher throughput.
+The MoE mechanism constitutes the primary source of data movement overhead in modern serving systems.
+As illustrated in ~\autoref{fig:1-breakdown}, take DeepSeek V3 as an example, MoE-related data movement (MoE All-to-All and MoE Weights) dominates the overhead across different serving configurations, accounting for 60\%-90\% of total latency under 4K sequence length.
+To address this , existing research has developed numerous system-level solutions targeting different performance and cost objectives.
+Edge systems like MoE-Lightning~\cite{moelightning} and CoServe~\cite{suo2025coserve} employ CPU memory offloading techniques to address GPU memory capacity constraints, while cloud systems such as Comet~\cite{zhang2025comet} and MegaScale-Infer~\cite{zhu2025megascale-infer} target multi-GPU systems and address GPU-GPU communications in MoE for higher throughput.
 Novel hardware architectures like Duplex~\cite{yun2024duplex} explore processing-in-memory to accelerate data movement in MoE LLMs.

 However, these prior studies employ a \emph{system-centric} methodology when optimizing for MoE LLMs.
 Namely, they inherently focus on a specific platform and the corresponding data movement patterns of MoE in such platform (e.g., CPU-GPU, multi-GPU, ML accelerators).
 As a result, they propose deployment-specific optimizations that may not generalize across different serving platforms, and their insights are often a slice of the overall inherent patterns in MoE LLMs.